 An EHT STA supports the MAC and MLME functions defined in Clause 35 (Extremely high throughput (EHT) MAC specification) in addition to the MAC functions defined in Clause 26 (High efficiency (HE) MAC specification) and Clause 10 (MAC sublayer functional description), the MLME functions defined in Clause 11 (MLME), and the security functions defined in Clause 12 (Security) except when the functions in Clause 35 (Extremely high throughput (EHT) MAC specification) supersede the functions in Clause 10 (MAC sublayer functional description), Clause 11 (MLME), Clause 12 (Security), or Clause 26 (High efficiency (HE) MAC specification).

+An EHT STA supports multi-link operation defined in Clause 35.3 (Multi-Link Operation).
+MLO allows an AP MLD and a non-AP MLD to set up multiple links between them.
 A reference model for MLO is described in 4.9.5 (Reference model for multi-link operation (MLO)).